Guidelines for Independent Study Courses in Biophysics

 Before a student can enroll in this course, the faculty member who wishes to teach it must submit a syllabus that includes the required work and the grading standards to the Associate Chair for the Undergraduate Program for approval.
 At the end of the semester, the instructor assigns a grade for the course and submits copies of the student’s work on which the grade is based to the Biophysics business office for the records of the program.

 BIOPHYS 498: Senior Thesis in Biophysics.
 1-4 credits.
 This course is intended for students who turn their research into a formal thesis.
 Therefore, it generally requires prior research work in Biop 399 or an equivalent course or program, although the continuation and conclusion of this prior research in the framework of Biop 498 is appropriate.
-The senior thesis is intended to satisfy the LSA upper-level writing requirement, and must conform to the standards for such theses as set by the Sweetland Center for Writing, and shall be no less than 30 pages in length.
+The senior thesis is intended to satisfy the LSA upper-level writing requirement, and must conform to the standards for such theses as set by the Sweetland Center for Writing, and shall be no less than 25 pages long.

 To register for this course number, approval by a biophysics faculty member is required.
 At the end of the semester, this instructor assigns a grade.
 The student submits a copy of the thesis to the Sweetland Center for Writing for upper-level writing requirement credit, and a second copy to the Biophysics business office for the records of the program.